vercel/swr-site/pages/docs/middleware.en-US.md

 Sometimes you want the data returned by `useSWR` to be "laggy".
 Even if the key changes, you still want it to return the previous result until the new data has loaded.

-This can be built as a laggy middleware together with `useRef`:
+This can be built as a laggy middleware together with `useRef`.
+In this example, we are also going to extend the returned object of the `useSWR` hook:

 ```jsx
 import { useRef, useEffect, useCallback } from 'react'